“Folklife ~ Your Life!”

 Program Session Options:

-- Our Prairie Past: We have acres of restored tall grass prairie to explore!
+Wild Wisconsin Prairie Walk: We have acres of restored tall grass prairie to explore!
 Children will get an introduction to tall grass prairies and their importance through the use of their senses, an exploratory hike and some educational games.
 Weather permitting.

-- Picadas, Mexican Tissue Paper Banners: These colorful, festive traditional cutouts are easy to make and bring great satisfaction to the creators.
-Your students will learn the history and folklore of Picadas and about the people who make them.
+Papel Picado (Mexican Tissue Paper Banners): These colorful, festive traditional cutouts are easy to make and bring great satisfaction to the creators.
+Your students will learn the history and folklore of picadas and about the people who make them.
 The children will be asked to think about how their family, school and neighborhood decorate for special occasions.
 Good for all age levels.

 Field Trip Program Notes: